Mysteron: Captain Scarlet

-The Mysterons themselves are never seen on screen.
-They broadcast their threats by radio, often disguising their intentions with word play – such as stating that they will "kill time" when they intend to kill a major Spanish official whose surname is Tiempo (Spanish for "time") in the episode "Operation Time".
+The Mysterons broadcast their threats by radio, often disguising their intentions using word play – such as stating that they will "kill time" when they intend to kill a Spanish official whose surname is Tiempo in the episode "Operation Time".
 The original script for the first episode described the voice of the Mysterons as "commanding" and "hypnotic", also specifying that it would be created "by the [voice] artist inhaling helium and the subsequent recording being played back at a lower speed, together with a repetitive echo treatment".

-The aliens are represented visually by twin rings of green light that they cast onto the scenes of murder and destruction from which their facsimiles emerge.
+The Mysterons are represented by twin rings of green light that they cast onto scenes of death and destruction from which their facsimiles emerge.
 The pilot script described these rings as "two fiery green circles" suggestive of eyes.
 Gerry Anderson said that he came up with this device after seeing a TV advertisement for wool that featured the Woolmark logo being projected over the body of a woman.
 During filming, the ring effect was produced by panning a transparency across the set using a slide projector.

+Mysteron reconstructions of humans are impenetrable to X-rays, making radiographs of their forms indistinguishable from photographs.
+This enables Spectrum to develop a device (the "Mysteron Detector") capable of identifying them.
+Additionally, reconstructions are particularly vulnerable to electrical current.

-The Mysteron likenesses created are impervious to X-Rays - showing up on X-Rays as though they were conventional photographs - and can only be destroyed by massive amounts of electricity.
-The re-creation process requires the subject to be clinically dead before the copy is created; in one episode, ("Treble Cross"), World Air Force test pilot Major Gravener, who the Mysterons had attacked and copied, was later resuscitated in hospital, allowing Spectrum to set a trap for the Mysterons by sending the real Gravener out in place of his duplicate.
-Despite their general ruthlessness, certain storylines have shown that the Mysterons are unwilling to cause agony or resort to torture.
-In one episode Captain Black releases one of the Angels from a radioactive chamber before she could suffer radiation poisoning (albeit after he trapped her there), although this was a ruse to draw away the Spectrum agents who were tracking him with geiger counters.
-A novelisation also depicts the Mysterons trapping Captains Scarlet and Blue on a satellite that they plan to obliterate using its self-destruct mechanism, rather than leaving it to plunge into the Sun where the Spectrum agents would die a slower, more painful death.
+The re-creation process requires the subject to be clinically dead before the copy is created.
+In "Treble Cross", air force pilot Major Gravener is killed and duplicated but later resuscitated in hospital, allowing Spectrum to set a trap for the Mysterons by sending out the original Gravener in place of his double.

-Anderson originally intended the Mysterons to be more conventional Martians, later choosing to make them effectively invisible so that the series would not feel dated.
+Despite their general ruthlessness, some episodes show that the Mysterons are unwilling to cause suffering.
+In "Manhunt", Captain Black releases one of the Spectrum Angels from a radioactive booth before she suffers fatal injury – albeit after trapping her there, and then only as a ruse to evade Spectrum.